The need for information and communication experts has only grown as new technologies come about and businesses recognise its importance.

 Lead the tech world

 Develop the technical efficiency to be a highly sought-after leader in a fast-paced information and communications technology industry.
-The Master of Information Technology offers multiple specialisations covering ICT disciplines such as networking, distributed computing, artificial intelligence, cybersecurity, web and mobile computing.
-With the flexibility to study areas such as management, health informatics and data analytics, this course provides broader skill sets for those looking to balance business needs with technological solutions.
+The Master of Information Technology offers multiple majors covering ICT disciplines such as networking, distributed computing, artificial intelligence, cybersecurity, web and mobile computing.
+With the flexibility to study areas such as management, health informatics and data analytics, this program provides broader skill sets for those looking to balance business needs with technological solutions.

 You will develop skills through problem solving and research practice, applying these in a professional and ethical framework.
 Our graduates are highly prepared for roles such as project manager, software engineer, business analyst, systems administrator, mobile system developer, web developer and ICT security specialist.

 This degree is accredited by the Australian Computer Society.

 Fees and delivery